 Check out our full WeBull review to learn more.

-While the options we discussed above are almost truly free ways to invest and buy stocks online, there are some partially free alternatives that are important to mention.
+While the options we discussed above are almost truly free ways to invest and buy stocks online, here are some other alternatives that have recently joined the commission-free investing game.

-E*Trade is another major broker that has a great selection of commission-free ETFs and mutual funds to invest in.
+E*Trade is another major broker that has comission-free stocks, ETFs, and options.
 E*Trade is the only company, outside of Vanguard itself, that allows it's customers to invest in Vanguard funds at no cost (a select group of them).

 Check out our full E*Trade review and see if E*Trade might make sense for you.